Deep Learning in Image Recognition Opens Up New Business Avenues

-It should be noted that machines can’t see and perceive images like we do.
+It should be noted that machines can’t see and perceive images as we do.
 For them, it’s all about math, and any object will look like this:

 Before getting down to model training, engineers have to process raw data and extract significant and valuable features.
 This time-consuming and complicated task is called feature engineering.
 It requires engineers to have expertise in different domains to extract the most useful features.
 So, if a solution is intended for the finance sector, they will need to have at least a basic knowledge of the processes.

 Image recognition falls into the group of computer vision tasks that also include visual search, object detection, semantic segmentation, and more.
 The essence of image recognition is in providing an algorithm that can take a raw input image and then recognize what is on this image and assign labels or classes to each image.

 Based on provided data, the model automatically finds patterns, takes classes from a predefined list, and tags each image with one, several, or no label.
 So, the major steps in AI image recognition are gathering and organizing data, building a predictive model, and using it to provide accurate output.

 For model training, it is crucial to gather and organize data properly.
 The quality of data is critical to enable the model to find patterns.
 Datasets have to consist of hundreds to thousands of examples and be labeled correctly.
 Then it will become possible to define discrete labels.
 In case there is enough historical data for a project, this data will be labeled naturally.
 Also, to make an AI image recognition project a success, the data should have predictive power.
 Expert data scientists are always ready to provide all the necessary assistance at the stage of data preparation.